Skip to content

 0

-Counties Served
+Focus Counties

 Connecting Care to the Classroom

-Our School-Based Services bring licensed mental health therapists directly to your child's school, removing barriers to care and making it easier for students to get the support they need.
+Our School-Based Services bring mental health therapists directly to your child's school, removing barriers to care and making it easier for students to get the support they need.
 We provide individual and group counseling, crisis intervention, and family engagement—all within the familiar school environment.

 By partnering with schools, teachers, and families, we create a comprehensive support system that helps students succeed academically, socially, and emotionally.